Buying a home usually represents your single biggest investment.

 We recommend that you get pre-approved for a loan before you start viewing homes with the serious intention of buying.
-The pre-approval process involves meeting with a lender and authorizing them to examine your current financial situation and credit history.
+The pre-approval process involves to an on-line application with a lender and authorizing them to examine your current financial situation and credit history.
 On the basis of this examination, the lender may provide you with a document detailing the amount you can borrow to buy a home.
 Consider asking your Realtor for the best recommendations.
 We are very familiar with good lenders that provide great service to our clients.
 Your local bank is really not in the mortgage business.
 Credit union have very competitive pricing and can also be an option.

 The benefits of pre-approval include:

 You’ll know what you are eligible to receive and be able to plan accordingly .
 As a qualified, motivated buyer you’ll be taken more seriously when you make an offer.
 Lenders can tell you if you qualify for special programs that will help you afford a better home (particularly if you’re a first-time buyer).
 Real estate financing is available from many sources, and an experienced professional Realtor will be able to suggest lenders with a history of offering excellent mortgage products and services.
 For more information about the benefits of pre-approval and the loan process in general speak to your professional Realtor or loan officer.